kumasuje/RTB-Backend-API/README.md

 Name                 | Type               | Description
 ------------         | -----------        | ----------------------------------------------------
-emailId              | String             | Email ID of user returned from FB userId               | String             | any Dummy String - might get rid off this in future
-fullName             | String             | Full name of user - might split this field into first name last name in future fbUserId             | String             | FB returened User ID
+emailId              | String             | Email ID of user returned from FB fullName             | String             | Full name of user - might split this field into first name last name in future fbUserId             | String             | FB returened User ID
 profilePic           | String             | link to the pic returned by FB